Do you feel embarrassed about your smile because of missing teeth? Have lost teeth compromised your quality of life?

 Does losing back teeth change your face?

 The loss of back teeth can change the appearance of a person.
 The loss of teeth is a loss of bone structure.
 This can cause facial sagging, and the shape of one’s face to change.
 This can cause one’s face to be uneven, and the appearance of your face to change.

 How do missing teeth affect your health?

 Missing teeth affect your health by putting patients at an increased risk for gum disease, heart disease, diabetes, and cancer.
 It is in patients’ best interest to treat missing teeth to prevent future health issues.

 Does missing teeth cause bad breath?

 Missing teeth cause chronic bad breath in patients.
 Missing teeth make it difficult to maintain oral health and clean surrounding teeth.
-This increases a patient’s chance of developing gum disease and may cause plaque to get trapped creating a foul odor from the mouth.
+This increases a patient’s chance of developing gum disease.
+It also may cause plaque to get trapped creating a foul odor in the mouth.